galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

     }
     ```
 1. Ensure that you save the modifications that you made to the files.
 1. In Project Explorer, right-click on `dev.galasa.simbank.parent` and select _Gradle > Refresh Gradle Project_.
-A _BUILD SUCCESSFUL_ message is displayed when the project is refreshed successfully.<br>
+A _BUILD SUCCESSFUL_ message is displayed in the _Console_ tab when the project is refreshed successfully.<br>
 Note: If you get an error connecting to the Gradle build, go to _Window > Preferences > Gradle_,  check the _Local installation directory_ box, browse to the folder in which you installed Gradle and click _OK_ and _Apply and Close_.
 1. Navigate to *Run > Run Configurations*.
 The *Create, manage and run configurations* dialog box appears.
 1. Depending on version of Eclipse that you are using, either right-click *Gradle Project* or *Gradle Task* and choose *New Configuration*.